adithya-tp/CoCo-Corona-Counter/README.md

 # CoCo-Corona-Counter
-CoCo: A micro-service powered Corona Counter build using Tornado.
+CoCo: A micro-service powered Corona Counter built using Tornado.
 Simply enter a country's name, and you shall get the number of cases for the country in terms of "Active", "Recovered" and "Dead".

 # CoCo in Action
 ![Architecture](assets/ezgif.com-crop.gif)